usharma123/Tools/README.md

 - ✅ **Real-time Processing**: Immediate results with progress feedback.
 - ✅ **Extensible Architecture**: Easy to add new tools and capabilities.
 - ✅ **Professional UI**: Clean, responsive web interface.

+## What Changed Recently
+- New branding: title updated to "Benched".
+- Gradient system: continuous purple-based background with aurora animation and noise to eliminate banding.
+- Centered hero with pill-shaped input and integrated Run button; example chips.
+- Mobile zoom fixes via viewport and input font sizes; smooth scrolling.
+- Conditional section gradients to avoid artifacts before results.
+- ESLint configuration relaxed for `any` usage warnings to keep builds green.

+## Setup Notes
+- Worker artifacts are served at `/artifacts`.
+The web app references `http://localhost:8000` for iframes.
+- If you add tools that output images/HTML, return an `artifact_url` or `image_base64` for automatic rendering in the UI.

+## Roadmap / Future Work
+- Quantized Human Behavior: discrete-choice and habit/recency effects; calibration from sessions; parameter priors and Bayesian updates.
+- Document Ingestion & Analysis: upload PDFs/CSVs/URLs, chunking, embeddings, metadata extraction; tool to summarize and cross-reference with analysis results.
+- Report Generation: compose results, charts, and success checks into a templated HTML/PDF report with shareable links.
+- Upstream Query Abstraction Layer: structured intent parser that maps user queries to a typed AnalysisPlan using Zod schemas, validating steps and success_criteria.
+- More Tools: regression, causal inference (DID/IV), time-series forecasting (SARIMAX/Prophet), and experiment diagnostics.
+- UI: theme toggle, Next Image for artifacts, and richer result cards.

 ## Future Enhancements